lcwxz1989/note/study/algrithom/note.md

 ### Loop is better than iteration

-Iteration is also loop by system, but it will cost a lot of space for every subproblem
+Iteration is also loop by system, but it will cost a lot of space for every subproblem [LC576](https://leetcode.com/problems/out-of-boundary-paths/) is a good example for this topic

 ### Independent variable vs dependent variable

 To make the least variable is important, so to make sure which one is variable
+Example: if `variable a` change depend on `variable b`, while the input param will b not a
 Conclusion: To be sure which dimension is independent variable